swasun/LibMemorySlot/README.md

 Example of use of API without error handling for sake of simplicity.

-In `save_slot_example`, load a slot from a file, and save it to the executable we want.
+In `save_slot_example.exe`, load a slot from a file, and save it to the executable we want.
 ```c
 ms_slot *slot = ms_slot_create_from_file("data.txt");
 ms_slot_save_to_file(slot, SLOT_ID, "load_slot_example.exe");